gianluparri03/cucinassistant/README.md

 ## A bit of history

-The first version of CucinAssistant was written in Python (with Flask) and used MariaDB as its database; then, after some experiments, I've decided to rewrite it completely, and now it is written in Go and uses PostgreSQL.
+The first version of CucinAssistant was written in Python (with Flask) and used MariaDB as its database; then, after some experiments, I've decided to rewrite it completely, and now it is written in Go and uses PostgreSQL and HTMX.

+> [!NOTE]
-Note: the new versioning system consists of a progressive number and a codename; the old releases may still contain the old version number, with a major and a minor number.
+> The new versioning system consists of a progressive number and a codename; the old releases may still contain the old version number, with a major and a minor number.

 You can look at the [releases tab](https://github.com/gianluparri03/cucinassistant/releases/) for the complete list.